- Diversity & Inclusion

 Cell Structure and Dynamics: The objective of this course is to provide the basics of cell biology, including the structure, function and biogenesis of cellular organelles.
-Also covered are essential concepts on the cytoskeleton, cell-cell and cell-extracellular matrix interactions, cell motility, chaperones, and protein turnover.
+Also covered are essential concepts on the cytoskeleton, cell division, cell cycle and cell death, cell-cell and cell-extracellular matrix interactions, autophagy, and protein turnover.

 The above core courses are completed in the first three quarters of the academic year (Sept. - March).

-Core Discussion is a small-group discussion which corresponds to the core course lectures.
+Core Discussion is a small-group discussion of relevant literature that corresponds to the core course lectures.